 Project RESPECT (Revamping Evidence based Supports to Promote Effective Culturally responsive Treatment)

-There is strong evidence that current evidence-based interventions (EBIs) need systematic adaptation to improve the cultural responsiveness and fit for historically underserved youth and families, but there is little guidance on what and how to systematically adapt, especially within OCD treatment.
-The goal of this study, led by CMH postdoctoral fellow Dr. Amanda Sanchez, is to understand how to best apply person-centered cultural adaptations by utilizing a systematic user-centered process.
+For Project RESPECT the title is good.
+Change associated text to say: There is strong evidence that current evidence-based interventions (EBIs) need systematic adaptation to improve the cultural responsiveness and fit for historically underserved youth and families, but there is little guidance on what and how to systematically adapt, especially within OCD treatment.
+The goal of this study, led by CMH formal postdoctoral fellow Dr. Amanda Sanchez, is to understand how to best apply person-centered cultural adaptations by utilizing a systematic user-centered process.
 This is centered around clinician feedback and emphasizes collaborative decision making to develop a cultural adaptation toolkit for use with youth with OCD and related disorders.
 The aims of this study are threefold: 1) to evaluate the effectiveness of cultural adaptations being made to EBIs for pediatric OCD and related disorders, examined through chart reviews and semi-structured interviews, 2) to develop a culturally responsive adaptation toolkit and training plan for youth with OCD, and 3) to evaluate perceived acceptability and feasibility of the toolkit and training plan in a sample of clinicians.
 This project supports innovative clinical research on the treatment of OCD and related disorders and to specifically understand the role race, ethnicity, and culture play in OCD treatment.
 This study will begin to fill a critical gap in current understanding of how to improve the cultural responsiveness of pediatric OCD treatment and reduce inequities.

 Funder: The International Obsessive Compulsive Disorder Foundation

 Mechanism: Michael Jenike Young Investigator Award (PI: Amanda Sanchez, PhD)